The Summer 2023 Schedule of Classes is now available!

-Frequently asked questions for the Spring and Fall 2022 semesters
+Frequently asked questions for the Spring 2023 semester

 Academic probation, dismissal, and financial aid - No Pass (NP) grades received during this semester will not affect the calculation of a student’s academic probation or dismissal status throughout a student’s lifetime enrollment at SRJC.
 However, the federal government still considers an “NP” as a failing grade.
 At this moment, NPs will affect students’ academic progress (SAP) for purposes of federal financial aid eligibility on Pell Grant, Federal Supplemental Educational Opportunity Grant (FSEOG), and student direct loans.